 Choosing to forward your mail may sound simple.
 However, the USPS mail forwarding service can make it a little bit difficult for you or could be a time-consuming task for your moving checklist.
-Starting from getting the right form to fill it out and calculating how long it would take to get your mail, updating your mailing address can be complicated.
+In addition, updating your mailing address can be complicated, starting from getting the right form to fill it out and calculating how long it would take to get your mail.

-In this detailed guide, we highlight what you need to know about the mail forwarding service timeframe offered by USPS.
+This detailed guide highlights what you need to know about the mail forwarding service timeframe offered by USPS.
 Also, You can find in this article How to Forward a Mail Using USPS.

 What Kind of Mail Forwarding Options are Available?

 There are three different mail forwarding options you need to be aware of before you decide to begin having this service with the USPS: